eecs489staff/a1-sockets-mininet/README.md

 `iPerfer` can run in either *client mode* or *server mode*.

 When operating in client mode, `iPerfer` will send TCP packets to a specific host (i.e. the `iPerfer` server) for a specified time window and track how much data was sent during that time frame.
-Using this data, it will calculate and display the estimated throughput based on how much data was sent in the elapsed time.
+Using this data, it will calculate and display the estimated bandwidth based on how much data was sent in the elapsed time.

-When operating in server mode, `iPerfer` will receive TCP packets (from the `iPerfer` client) and track how much data was received during the lifetime of a connection; it will calculate and display the bandwidth based on how much data was received and how much time elapsed during the connection.
+When operating in server mode, `iPerfer` will receive TCP packets (from the `iPerfer` client) and track how much data was received during the lifetime of a connection; it will calculate and display the estimated bandwidth based on how much data was received and how much time elapsed during the connection.

 > **NOTE:** When measuring time, we highly recommend using `std::chrono::high_resolution_clock` for checking and computing passed time.
-From here, you can cast the time into milliseconds for more accurate time keeping.
+From here, you can cast the time into microseconds for more accurate time keeping.

+### Background: Measuring Bandwidth
+When a packet is sent on a link from Host A to Host B, the total time that the packet takes is given by the Propagation Delay + Transmission Delay.
+Note we are ignoring any processing or queuing delays.
+The propagation delay is also called the latency, and measures the amount of time it takes a single unit of data to travel the length of the link.
+The transmission delay measures how long it takes to push all bytes of the packet onto the link; this is determined by the bandwidth.
+Specifically, the transmission delay is given by

+$ Transmission Delay = \frac{Data Size}{Bandwidth}. $

+For instance, if you are sending 25 Mb (megabits, notice the lowercase "b") of data over a 5 Mbps (megabits per second) link, the transmission delay is $25 Mb/5 Mbps = 5s$.
+We can rearrange this equation to find that

+$ Bandwidth = \frac{Data Size}{Transmission Delay} $.

+We cannot directly measure the transmission delay.
+However, we can measure the total time taken to send a large packet and receive a small acknowledgement (ACK) back.
+As the transmission delay for the ACK is negligible, the total time elapsed from starting to send the initial packet to receiving the ACK is

+$ Total Time = Transmission Delay + Forward Propagation Delay + Backward Propagation Delay $.

+The two propagation delays added together is also called the Roundtrip Time (RTT), and is easy to measure!
+We simply send a small packet and receive a small response; as the transmission delays are negligible (due to small data size), this time is dominated by the propagation delays, and estimates the RTT.
+Once we have this estimate of the RTT, we can use it to calculate the transmission delay.
+We will use this principle to estimate the bandwidth in iPerfer.

 ### Setup